-Cole's business sold more quickly than they expected.
-Shortly after that, a man read the lurid story in the Dallas Morning News and saw the item about Cole selling out.
-He and his wife wanted to leave "the big bad city," as he called it, and regroup in a small town.
+Griffin's business sold more quickly than they expected.
+A man who read the lurid story in the Dallas Morning News saw the item about Griffin selling out.
+He and his wife wanted to leave "the big bad city" as he called it and regroup in a small town.
 The notoriety had served at least one useful purpose.

-Carol had paraded a steady stream of potential buyers through the house, most of them just satisfying their avid curiosity.
-But then the couple that'd bought the landscaping business asked if they might get a better price if they made it a package deal.
+Carol had paraded a steady stream of potential buyers through his house, most of them just satisfying their avid curiosity.
+But then the couple who'd bought the landscaping business asked if they might get a better price if they made it a package deal.

-Preliminary contracts were signed, the Marble Hills agent found a rental house for them.
-Cole concluded his transaction on the purchase of the nursery, and tomorrow they'd be signing all the final papers.
-A good honeymoon sendoff.
+Preliminary contracts were signed, the Marble Hills agent found a rental house for them and they concluded the transaction on the purchase of the nursery.
+The movers had arrived and carted away their belongings to the rental house, although much of what they had would go into storage until the new house was ready.

-Now Cassie looked at her wedding ring, catching the light filtered in from outside.
+Now Cassie looked at her wedding ring catching the light filtering in from outside.
 She wore it and her engagement ring even when she was naked, insisting they were her talismans.

 "Any regrets?"
-Cole asked.
+Griffin asked.